 Participants must complete and submit the full application https://steinwaysocietymass.org/registration-2020/.
 Virtual registration opens April 27, 2020 and the deadline for video recording submissions is June 20, 2020 at 11:59pm ET.
 The Winners of the Competition for all three Divisions will be announced on the evening of June 30th.

 A NON-REFUNDABLE application fee of $75 USD must be paid at the time of application submission.

 Application questions will include student, parent/guardian, and teacher information.

-A confirmation message will be sent once a student’s complete application has been received.
-Ms. Christina Dietrich will contact participants with further instructions regarding the audition procedure and scheduling.
+A confirmation message will be sent once the application and payment have been received.
+Ms. Christina Dietrich will contact participants with further instructions regarding the submission of video recordings for the Competition.

 REPERTOIRE REQUIREMENTS & REGULATIONS

-The two contrasting piano works- one from the Baroque or classical and the second from the Romantic or Twentieth/Twenty-first century – must be performed from memory.
+Your recording of two contrasting piano works – one from the Baroque or Classical and the second from the Romantic or Twentieth/Twenty-first century – must be performed from memory and in their entirety.
 Original compositions and improvisations are not permitted.
 Repeats may be played at the discretion of the performer but are not required.
 Please consider this a performance so you should be in concert dress and include appropriate concert etiquette.
 From these videos, we will select the winners!

-For the competition, ALL applicants should scan and send original scores of their sheet music (NO photo copies) with minimal markings for the judges.
-If a published score of a piece is not available in the United States an IMSLP print out will be allowed.
+For the competition, ALL applicants should scan and send original scores of their sheet music with minimal markings for the judges.
+If a published score of a piece is not available in the United States an IMSLP score will be allowed.
 Please notify Ms. Dietrich in such cases.
 All scanned scores should be sent to Ms. Dietrich.

-Contestants will be graded on the following criteria, using a rating scale of 1-5:
+Contestants will be graded on the following criteria equally: